-Problem with Jet Nebulizers: Absent or Low Aerosol Causes Solutions Loose or unattached connections Check the connections and make sure that they are properly attached.
+Trouble shooting Problem with Jet Nebulizers: Absent or Low Aerosol Causes Solutions Loose or unattached connections Check the connections and make sure that they are properly attached.
 Inappropriate flowmeter setting Check the flowmeter setting and adjust the flow if it is not appropriate.
-Obstruction in the orifice of the Check the orifice of the jet nebulizer and

-Problems with Mesh and Ultrasonic Nebulizers: The Unit Does Not Operate

-Causes Solutions Incorrect battery installation (seen in both mesh and ultrasonic nebulizers) Check the battery installation and reinstall if needed.
-External power source connection (seen in both mesh and ultrasonic nebulizers) Check the connections with the AC adapter and the electrical output.
-Overheated unit (seen in ultrasonic nebulizers) Turn off the unit, wait until it cools down, and restart the unit.
+Obstruction in the orifice of the jet nebulizer Check the orifice of the jet nebulizer and clear obstructions when needed.
+If the treatment must be interrupted • Turn off the unit to avoid waste.
+Problems with Mesh and Ultrasonic N lebulizers: The Unit Does Not Operate Causes Solutions Incorrect battery installation (seen in both mesh and ultrasonic nebulizers) • Check the battery installation and reinstall if needed. • External power source connection (seen in both mesh and ultrasonic nebulizers) • Check the connections with the AC adapter and the electrical output.
+Overheated unit (seen in ultrasonic restart nebulizers) Turn off the unit, wait until it cools down, and turn the unit on again.
 Incorrect connection of the control module cable (seen in mesh nebulizers) Check the connections with the control module cable and attach them properly, if needed.
 Malfunctioning electronics (seen in both mesh nebulizers and ultrasonic nebulizers) Replace the unit.

-When Does the Treatment Need To Be Ended?
+When Does the Treatm ent Need To Be Ended?

-Nebulizers are commonly used for intermittent short-duration treatments and typically have a set volume of drug formulation placed in the medication reservoirs.
+placed in the medication reservoirs.
 The drug remaining in a nebulizer after therapy ranges from 0.1 to 2 mL.18 Whereas some respiratory therapists and patients tap the nebulizer in order to reduce dead volume and increase nebulizer output,40 others continue aerosol therapy past the point of sputtering in an effort to decrease dead volume.18 Some nebulizers will sputter for extended periods of time after the majority of the inhaled dose has been administered.
-Evidence suggests that after the onset of sputter, very little additional drug is inhaled.
-18,41 Because the time it takes to administer the drug is a critical factor for patient adherence to therapy, some clinicians have adopted recommendations to stop nebulizer therapy at, or one minute after, the onset of sputter.
+Evidence suggests that after the onset of sputter, very little additional drug is inhaled.^{18,41} Because the time it takes to administer the drug is a critical factor for patient adherence to therapy, some clinicians have adopted recommendations to stop nebulizer therapy at, or one minute after, the onset of sputter.
 Newer nebulizers may use microprocessors to monitor how much dose has been administered and automatically turn off the nebulizer at the end of each dose.

-Cleaning: Please refer to the Infection Control section on pages 44-47 for the cleaning instructions of small-volume nebulizers.
+Cleaning: Please refer to the Infection Control section on pages 50-53 for the cleaning instructions of small-volume nebulizers.